h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. What changes in the workflow after selection?
 5. Compare workflows with and without selection
 6. If preprocessing time scales as $T_p = 0.5n$ minutes and model training time scales as $T_t = 0.1n^2$ minutes, where $n$ is the number of features, calculate the total workflow time for 50, 100, and 200 features.
 If you have 2 hours total, what's the maximum number of features you can process?
 Show your calculations.
+7. Design an integrated feature selection workflow
+8. If feature selection is part of a larger pipeline, how do you coordinate it?
+9. How do you handle feature selection in production systems?
+10. Compare different workflow architectures for feature selection

 For a detailed explanation of this question, see [Question 26: Workflow Impact](L8_2_26_explanation.md).